datacraft-dsc/DEPs/6/README.md

 ## Service Delivery

-The rest of this document assumes that a REST Agent is used to delivering the service.

-The Invoke API must host the following APIs.
+The Invoke service implementation must host the following APIs.

 - Get Operation (returns a list of operations)
 - Get Operation Details (returns the payload required by an operation)
-- invoke Operation (invoke the operation)
+- Invoke Operation (invoke the operation)
+- Invoke Async Operation (invoke the operation asynchronously)
 - Get job status (get the status of an invoked job)
 - Get job result (get the restult of an invoked job)